assimp/assimp-docs/source/usage/use_the_lib.rst

 Logging
 -------

-The assimp library provides an easy mechanism to log messages.
+The Assimp-library provides an easy mechanism to log messages.
 For instance, if you want to check the state of your import and you just want to see, after which preprocessing step the import process was aborted you can take a look into the log.
-Per default, the assimp-library provides a default log implementation, where you can log your user-specific message by calling it as a singleton with the requested logging type.
-To see how this works take a look to this:
+Per default, the Assimp-library provides a default log implementation, where you can log your user-specific message by calling it a singleton with the requested logging type.
+To see how this works take a look at this:

 ::